 In summary, the Plan provides that Vida will purchase 100% of the New Stock of LPI and LPIFS in exchange for the payment of \$4 million to the Debtors' Estates.
-Holders of Fractional Interest Claims will be afforded a choice in treatment, and generally may elect to:
+Holders of Fractional Interest Claims may choose one of three options for their Fractional Interests:

-- (i) become a "Continuing Holder," be deemed to own their Fractional Interests and pay servicing costs and premiums on their own going forward, - (ii) become an "Assigning Holder," be deemed to assign their Fractional Interests and Claims into a "pool" known as the Policy Fund, receive limited partnership interests in the fund in exchange, and be relieved of all future premium payments and servicing charges, or - (iii) become a "Former Holder," be deemed to have rescinded their transactions with LPI, have their Fractional Interests and Claims abandoned into the Policy Fund and receive a beneficial interest in the Litigation Trust, which will pursue litigation for the benefit of the Litigation Trust Beneficiaries.
+- (i) Option 1: You may Elect to become a "Continuing Holder," which means you will be deemed to own your Fractional Interest(s), and following the Effective Date you will be required to pay your own servicing costs and premiums related to your Fractional Interest(s); - (ii) Option 2: You may Elect to become an "Assigning Holder," which means you will be deemed to own your Fractional Interest(s), but you will be deemed to assign such Fractional Interest(s) into a "pool" with other Fractional Interests known as the Policy Fund.
+In exchange for the assignment of your Fractional Interest(s) to the Policy Fund, you will receive a limited partnership interest in the fund, you will be relieved from having to individually pay future premium payments and servicing costs, and as a result of this "diversified investment," you will receive periodic payments from the maturities of all Fractional Interests in the Policy Fund, not just your own Fractional Interests; or - (iii) Option 3: You may Elect to become a "Former Holder," which means you will be deemed to have rescinded your Fractional Interest transaction(s) with LPI, and your Fractional Interest(s) will be deemed irrevocably assigned, transferred and abandoned into the Policy Fund.
+In exchange, you will receive a beneficial interest in the Litigation Trust, which will pursue litigation for the benefit of the Litigation Trust Beneficiaries.